MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

         expected to be present or absent.

-        The [DscProperty(Key)] attribute indicates the property is a key and its value uniquely identifies a resource instance.
+        The [DscProperty(Key)] attribute indicates the property is a key and its value uniquely identifies a Resource instance.
-        Defining this attribute also means the property is required and DSC will ensure a value is set before calling the resource.
+        Defining this attribute also means the property is required and DSC will ensure a value is set before calling the Resource.

-        A DSC resource must define at least one key property.
+        A DSC Resource must define at least one key property.
     #>
     [DscProperty(Key)]
     [string] $path

     <#
         This property indicates if the settings should be present or absent on the system.
-For present, the resource ensures the file pointed to by $Path exists.
+For present, the Resource ensures the file pointed to by $Path exists.
 For absent, it ensures the file point to by
         $Path does not exist.